janmonschke/aweekinthewoods/content/blog/scotland/west-highland-way/index.md

 The West Highland Way is a long-distance hike that leads you over 154km (96mi) through the west highlands in Scotland.
 It's a quite famous hike as it offers a variety of landscapes and is very beginner friendly due it's many places to stock up your food supplies and the many hotels along the way.
 We, however, decided to pack tent and stove and go all in on this hike.

-## Research

-As for all famous Scottish hikes, the best source of information for the West Highland Way is [walkhighlands.co.uk][].
-There you will find detailed section descriptions with images and exhaustive lists of accommodations along the trail.
-As it turns out, this hike is probably one of the best equipped hikes in Scotland and for every sections there are plenty of options to refill your water, to re-stock with food and to stay over night (hotels and campsites).
-Each hike on that website has a little forum where people share their experiences and tips and tricks which I found really helpful (even though I should have read them more carefully ;) ).

-In addition to the website I bought a book with maps which seemed to be the go-to book for the trail.
-I saw so many other hikers with the same book while hiking and I can recommend it a lot.
-It's this one: West Highland Way by Charlie Loram.
-The maps are hand-drawn which at first seems silly but they turned out to be very exact and the measurements (time and distance) always prove to be correct.
-On top of that it has great descriptions of the landmarks, the towns, the trails's history and all accommodations.

 ## Itinerary

 <iframe src="https://www.google.com/maps/d/embed?mid=1gXGDClJ1598Wz-I2wyujKGGvC28"></iframe>